 - The unhidden sheet will show you a time for each classification and number of points

 - You can now choose the number of multi-class points you wish to set your qualifying times at relevant to the level of your competition.

 Where to input your Multi-Class Points for Qualifying Times in Swim Central

-Go to the Event home page and select the Race Tab, then Details icon
+10) Go to the Event Dash and select the session, then Details icon of the event

-Return to the event home, select edit and then publish your meet.
+Return to the event dash, select complete setup and then publish your meet.

 Swimmers with a classification will see the relevant qualifying time for their sport class within the entry process for your competition.